Beliefs of the Nation of Islam

 The Nation of Islam (NOI) is a black nationalist religious group founded in the United States by Wallace Fard Muhammad in 1930.
 While it identifies itself as promoting a form of Islam, its beliefs differ considerably from mainstream Islamic traditions.
 Scholars of religion characterize it as a new religious movement.
 It operates as a centralized and hierarchical organization.
 It has been characterized by the Southern Poverty Law Center and the Anti-Defamation League as a black supremacist hate group.

 The NOI teaches that there has been a succession of mortal gods, each a black man named Allah, of whom Fard Muhammad is the most recent.
 It claims that the first Allah created the earliest humans, the Arabic-speaking, dark-skinned Tribe of Shabazz, whose members possessed inner divinity and from whom all people of color are descended.
 It maintains that a scientist named Yakub then created the white race.
 The whites lacked inner divinity, and were intrinsically violent; they overthrew the Tribe of Shabazz and achieved global dominance.
 Setting itself against the white-dominated society of the United States, the NOI campaigns for the creation of an independent African American nation-state, and calls for African Americans to be economically self-sufficient and separatist.
 A millenarian tradition, it maintains that Fard Muhammad will soon return aboard a spaceship, the "Mother Plane" or "Mother Ship," to wipe out the white race and establish a utopia.
 Members worship in buildings called mosques or temples.
 Practitioners are expected to live disciplined lives, adhering to strict dress codes, specific dietary requirements, and patriarchal gender roles.

-Main beliefs
+Theology

+God is a man and we just cannot make Him other than a man, lest we make Him an inferior one; for man's intelligence has no equal in other than man.
+His wisdom is infinite; capable of accomplishing anything that His brain can conceive.